Holocaust Remembrance Day

 Expected Guests

-- Richard Grilli, Second Generation (Baltimore, MD): Richard’s mother, from Chotebor, Czechoslovakia, was rescued by Sir Richard Winton on last train transport of children to England
+• Richard Grilli, Second Generation: Richard’s mother, from Chotebor, Czechoslovakia, was rescued by Sir Richard Winton on last train transport of children to England.

-- Steve Salzberg, Second Generation (Baltimore, MD): Tells his father’s story and speaks on trans-generational trauma
+• Steve Salzberg, Second Generation: Tells his father’s story and speaks on trans-generational trauma

-- Lola Hahn, Second Generation (Baltimore, MD): Tells mother and aunt’s stories who were saved by Oskar Schindler
+• Lola Hahn, Second Generation: Tells mother and aunt’s stories who were saved by Oskar Schindler

-- Jessica Silverman, Third Generation (Pikesville, MD): Shares her grandmother’s story, who survived a ghetto and four concentration camps, including Auschwitz
+• Jessica Silverman, Third Generation: Shares her grandmother’s story, who survived a ghetto and four concentration camps, including Auschwitz

-- Anne Pfeffer, Second Generation (Baltimore, MD): Born in a displaced persons camp after the war, her parents were Holocaust survivors
+• Anne Pfeffer, Second Generation: Born in a displaced persons camp after the war, her parents were Holocaust survivors

-- Bob Lowy, Second Generation (Owings Mills, MD): His mother was from former Czechoslovakia and survived three concentration camps.
-Following the War, she fled to Ecuador for two years until she could immigrate to the U.S.
+• Bob Lowy, Second Generation: Bob's mother, from Czechoslovakia, was in three camps – Terezin concentration camp, Auschwitz and Bergen Belsen death camps.
+After the war, she fled to Ecuador for two years until she could immigrate to the U.S.

-- Berly Hershkovitz, Second Generation (Stevenson, MD): Tells the story of her mother who was born in Ukraine and spent three years hiding from the Nazis with her family
+• Berly Hershkovitz, Second Generation: Berly’s mother, born in Ukraine and escaped from ghetto, spent three years running and hiding from the Nazis.